zviroth/zviroth.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 I'm Zvi.
-I was born in Australia, grew up in Israel, and I'm currently living in Maryland.
+I was born in Australia, and grew up in Israel.
+I'm currently living in Maryland, with my wife and two kids.

 I'm a postdoc at NIMH.
 I completed a BSc in Physics and Computer Science, and a PhD in Computational Neuroscience, at the Hebrew University.